pankajrathore9599/Cex_Aggregator/README.md

 ### How to Test.
 -  To run the tests for the entire project, use `cargo test --workspace`.
 - To run the tests for a specific library, navigate to the library's directory and run `cargo test`.
--  Don't Forget to start server before test, because `grpc` lib tests will worked with running grpc server.
+-  Don't forget to start the server before the test, because `grpc` lib tests will be worked with running grpc server.

 -----------------------------------------------
 ### How to Run.